top of page

 What are the main benefits of Hypnotherapy?

 One of the great things about hypnotherapy is that it is extremely relaxing – my clients always tell me how much they love the sessions and feel really refreshed afterwards.
 This deep relaxation is really good at calming the parasympathetic nervous system, stimulating the vagus nerve and helping the body cope with stress.
-A side effect of hypnotherapy is that people often find they sleep better too.
+A bonus effect of hypnotherapy is that people often find they sleep better too.

 Compared to other types of psychotherapy, hypnotherapy can work in a very short time.
 For example, most people whom I treat for anxiety will notice a significant improvement in symptoms within 4-5 weeks, and a phobia can be lifted in one session.